Council to unlock the Ryde River Walk's missing link

 Published on 27 November 2019

-The City of Ryde will complete one of the key missing links of the Ryde River Walk after Council approved construction of the link between Bill Mitchell Park and Ross Street at Glades Bay in Tennyson Point.
+The City of Ryde will complete one of the key missing links of the Ryde River Walk after Council approved construction of the link between Bill Mitchell Park in Tennyson Point and Ross Street in Gladesville.

 The award winning 12 kilometre Ryde River Walk was opened to the public in 2008, providing access to the Parramatta foreshore for walkers and cyclists between Gladesville Bridge and Ryde Bridge.